PravienPowel/reflex-delivery-cli/README.md

 - **Sync:** Simulated by re-reading the shared data file — a real deployment would use a webhook or polling API.
 - **Scan for confirmation:** Simulated with a confirmation code entered by the rider, in place of an actual barcode/QR scan.

-These simplifications are documented in full in `TRADEOFFS.md`, along with what we'd do differently with more time.

 ## Team

 Built by Pravien, Kibet, Ann, Morris, and Topster as part of the PLP "Reflex: The Readiness Sprint" assignment.

-## Status

-🚧 In active development — Day 1 build in progress.